nimsu-org/nimsu.org/content/about.md

 # Transparency
 Our constitution and current policies are publicly available to read, however current ongoing investigations aren't available until they are finished.

-We do not keep records of whistleblower or journalist identities, and The NIMSU Team will not respond to requests of these kind under any circumstances.
+We do not keep records of whistleblower or journalist identities, and The NIMSU Team will not respond to requests of this kind under any circumstances.